anderslatif/Kea_DAT_Node.js_2024_Spring/00._Course_Material/00._Meta_Course_Material/about_the_course.md

 #### Mandatory I:
 - The weekly homework has been handed-in or a 1 page report on the topic for each missed hand-in.
 - Contains write-ups about the topics we go through in class in depth.
 So better start taking notes and writing these things down weekly.
 I won’t give you the topics so part of the exercise is to research what to write about and collect the info.
-- Done with HTML.
-Requires a dummy login/sign up form.

 #### Mandatory II: